One thing that confuses many people is – “what does Pulse mean on a blender?”

 1. For example, if you’re making salsa and you don’t want it to turn out too soupy or runny, then the pulse button on the blender can help.
 You would put all your ingredients in and pulsate them for just a few seconds until they reach the right consistency.

-2. The pulse button is an excellent feature for food processing and can also be used to add the last of your ingredients into soups.
-When I make soups, I will use the pulse button to add anything that might need a quick chop before being blended into soup or liquified by other cooking methods.
+2. The pulse setting is an excellent feature for food processing and can also be used to add the last of your ingredients into soups.
+When I make soups, I will use the pulse function to add anything that might need a quick chop before being blended into soup or liquified by other cooking methods.

 3. It’s affected by the speed control so you can turn it on and off.
 Normally, we blend for several short pulses until we get the desired consistency.
 For example, you might want bread crumbs from toast where a normal blender would give you a cracker meal or finer.
 With pulsing, it could give you croûtons or crumbs instead.